mcguinlu/thesis/README.md

 ## Things to check

-- [ ] Check references are duplicated via distinct bibtex keys
+- [ ] Check if references are duplicated via distinct bibtex keys.
+- [ ] Check use of "we" vs "I"
+- [ ] Check each chapter has a Lay summary.
 - [ ] Quotes are rendering properly.
+- [ ] URLs resolve
+- [ ] Corrections don't overrun.
 - [ ] Search for "??" to find broken cross-links.
 - [ ] Fancy headings are in the right place, and are rendering properly.
 - [ ] Check context of Chapter cross-references to ensure they are pointing to the right Chapter.